tldr-pages/tldr/pages/osx/mdfind.md

 # mdfind

-> List files matching a query
+> List files matching a given query

 - Find a file by it's name